Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Overview of Signal Processing and CV-DV Quantum Systems

 Just as the Pauli matrices generate an arbitrary single-qubit operation as per Eq.~\eqref{eq:su2}, an arbitrary unitary operation on an oscillator can be represented as

 where $h(\hat{x}, \hat{p})$ is a function of $\hat{x}, \hat{p}$, often expressed as a polynomial in $\hat{x}$ and $\hat{p}$.
 Universal control of an oscillator requires the ability to implement the above unitary for any such $h(\hat{x}, \hat{p})$ of finite degree.
 In a similar manner, an entangling gate between two oscillators can be defined to achieve universal quantum computation on multiple oscillators.
+See Ref. \cite{liu2024hybrid} for more details on universal gate sets (continuously parametrized) for oscillator and hybrid oscillator-qubit quantum computation.

-However, despite the parallel discussion of Eq.~\eqref{eq:su2} and Eq.~\eqref{eq:osc-gate-def}, qubit gates and oscillator gates differ significantly.
+Despite the parallel discussion of Eq.~\eqref{eq:su2} and Eq.~\eqref{eq:osc-gate-def}, qubit gates and oscillator gates differ significantly.
 For example, in the qubit case, any even power of a Pauli matrix is the identity (e.g., $\sigma_x^2 = 1$), whereas in the oscillator case powers of $\hat{x}, \hat{p}$ are non-trivial.
 This distinction arises from the infinite dimensionality of the oscillator, and complicates the construction of unitary operations on CV systems.

 Nonetheless, a simple example of such a unitary operator on a CV system is the free-evolution of an oscillator, given by

 where $\theta = \omega_0 t$ is a rotation angle.
 When $\theta = \frac{\pi}{2}$, this becomes the ``Fourier gate" $F = R(\frac{\pi}{2})$, which acts as